aidatuhcic/abandonedwebcharlie/README.md

 SUNAYANA

 Realistic Goal(s):
-- Organize Github for group website
+- Organize Github for group website.
 - Establish ArcGIS Developer account to enable team to work on Web solution.
+- Create goals that the team can follow.

 Measure(s) of progress:
 - Added a HTML file, and folders for JavaScript and CSS.
-- Created HTML pages for solution, process, team, problem
+- Created HTML pages for solution, process, team, problem.
 - Added the website template chosen from W3 schools to the index page.
 - Created a group  ArcGIS Developer's account and shared login details with team.
 - Uploaded required Toronto Parks shapefile and Blacklegged tick surveillance CSV on group ArcGIS developer's account.
+- Updated Readme.md doc to follow SMART Criteria.

 Due: 07th April 2021